jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/faq.rst

 ------------------------------------------------------

-Because PHP's integer type is signed and many platforms use 32-bit integers, the AWS SDK for PHP does not correctly handle files larger than 2GB on a 32-bit stack (where "stack" includes CPU, OS, web server, and PHP binary).
+Because PHP's integer type is signed and many platforms use 32-bit integers, the
+|sdk-php| does not correctly handle files larger than 2GB on a 32-bit
+stack (where "stack" includes CPU, OS, web server, and PHP binary).
 This is a `well-known PHP issue <http://www.google.com/search?q=php+2gb+32-bit>`_.
 In the case of Microsoft® Windows®, only builds of PHP 7 support 64-bit integers.